The Ethereum Merge (ETH 2.0) explained

 So even if someone is able to successfully execute an attack, slashing ensures that they will instantly lose their stolen ETH.

-On the current Ethereum network, between 15 and 30 transactions can be processed per second.
+On the previous Proof-of-Work Ethereum network, between 15 and 30 transactions could be processed per second.
 To give an idea of how this compares to traditional finance networks, Visa claims they can handle up to 24,000 transactions per second at max capacity.

-As network activity increases on Ethereum, users have reported waiting longer for transactions to be confirmed and paying higher fees while doing so.
-Additionally, under heavy usage, users may lose their gas fees despite the transaction failing to execute.
+As network activity increased on pre-Merge Ethereum, users reported waiting longer for transactions to be confirmed and paying higher fees while doing so.
+Additionally, under heavy usage, some users lost their gas fees despite the transaction failing to execute.

 The balance here lies in exponentially increasing the processing capacity of the network while still incentivizing validators to carry on validating.
 With Proof-of-Stake, validators will continue to receive the block rewards and transaction fees under the current system, depending on the amount of ETH staked by the individual.